AWaselnuk/AWaselnuk.github.io/principles-and-mental-models.md

 In order to avoid the dangers of [YAGNI](#yagni), you should try to avoid designing abstractions.
 It is much better to discover them.
 I use a rule of 3.
 Do I need some code to act a lot like some other code?
 Great, I'll just copy and paste!
 Do I need some third thing to act a lot like the first two?
 Great, I'll just copy paste and then **pause to consider an abstraction**.
 3 times does not always mean I do an abstraction, it's just an easy number to remember to check.

 **This is my favourite principle of quality software design.** The best way to understand it is to read [99 bottles of OOP by Sandi Metz][99-bottles] and practice it every day.

+### Seek feedback early and often

+You may have seen this before:

+A developer disappears for a few weeks.
+In daily standup meetings they always say the same thing: "I am working on X feature".
+Eventually they emerge from their self-imposed solitude and show the finished feature.
+The UX team wants to try it out and suggests several changes but the developer feels resentment because those changes should have been in the "spec".
+Or worse, the feature isn't actually that interesting once the team sees it working.
+80% of the time was wasted on 10% of the value.

+Don't be that developer.

+Consider building a prototype, because [prototypes are magic](#prototypes-are-magic).
+Describe your progress in a Pull Request.
+Show the badly working code with none of the edge cases figured out.
+Sketch out the technical design on a whiteboard.
+Do SOMETHING to tell the story of your progress every day.

+Ask for feedback from the team as soon as you can.

+### Prototypes are magic

+As a developer, one of the most effective ways you can convince other people to build what you want is to build a prototype. **Prototypes are magic.** I have seen a simple prototype that took 2 days to build trump a well researched project brief that took 4 weeks.
+Prototypes make abstract arguments concrete and exciting.
+People light up when they see a real thing working.
+They can't help it.
+It seems so _real_.

+Develop this skill.
+Use your super power with caution because it will work.

 ## Mental Models